reptar/reptar.github.io/docs/variables.md

 ## reptar

-This contains meta information about your Yarn installation.
+This contains meta information about your Reptar installation.

 ```json
 {